se-edu/learningresources/contents/testing/integration-testing.md

 Hence, there is potential for problems such as such as **data loss**, **inaccurate results** and even **system errors**.
 Integration tests find these discrepancies before any serious damage is done.

-Although system testing also help to uncover faults between modules, integration testing is still highly encouraged as it is able to **better isolate** the scope of the features during testing, making it **easier** and **faster** to test.
+Although system testing also help to uncover faults between modules, integration testing is still preferable as it is able to **better isolate** the scope of the features during testing, making it **easier** and **faster** to test.
-In fact, many integration problems can be detected and resolved in the early stage of development, making a developer's life easier to debug when a problem arises in the future.
+In fact, many integration problems can be detected and resolved in the early stage of development, which makes debugging easier when problems arise in the future.
-More advantages of doing integration testing before system testing can be found [here](https://bitwaretechnologies.com/integration-testing-important-software-testing-life-cycle/).

 Hence, integration testing can be useful in the development of any non-trivial software product.
 Concepts shared in this article can be adopted by different software applications.